High-energy polarized electron beams from the ionization of isolated spin polarized hydrogen atoms

-After $t\gtrsim$15 ns PD2 is fired.
-Inside the hole, there are neither H nor Br atoms or HBr molecules.
-However, in the volume of the reservoir, all HBr molecules will be dissociated.
 Following dissociation, fast moving SPH atoms move towards all directions, with a large number of them ending up in the volume of the hole.
-The polarization of these atoms depends on their emission angle: ns laser dissociation of HBr results in narrow velocity distributions for the atomic fragments, which are routinely measured, for example using the VMI technique \cite{HBrJCP2004}.
-For dissociation around 213 nm, the velocity distribution as a function of angle is $I(\theta) = N \left(1 + \frac{1}{2} P_2(cos\theta)\right)$, with $P_2(x)$ being the Legendre polynomials of order 2 and $N$ a normalization factor.
-At the same time, the polarization of the emitted hydrogen atoms depends on $\theta$ as P($\theta$) = cos$^2\theta$.
+The polarization of these atoms depends on their recoil angle: ns laser dissociation of HCl results in narrow velocity distributions for the atomic fragments \cite{HBrANDHCl}.
+For dissociation at $\lambda$ = 213 nm, the velocity distribution as a function of angle is $I(\theta) = N \left(1 + \frac{1}{2} P_2(\cos\theta)\right)$, with $P_2(x)$ being the second Legendre polynomials and $N$ a normalization factor.
+The polarization of the SPH atoms along the z direction depends on $\theta$ as P($\theta$) = $\cos ^2\theta$.
 In both cases, the angle $\theta$ is the apex angle used in spherical coordinates (shown in Fig.\ref{FigureSetUp}b), i.e.~the dissociation laser beams propagate parallel to the z axis with $\theta$ = 0.
-Note that, following dissociation, the polarization of the hydrogen atoms is also modified due to the presence of the nuclear spin (1/2 for the proton), via the hyperfine interaction \cite{Qbeats}; the polarization beating that results from this interaction is shown in Fig.\ref{FigureResults}a.
+Note that, following dissociation, the polarization of the SPH oscillates due to coupling with the nuclear spin (1/2 for the proton), via the hyperfine interaction \cite{Qbeats}, as shown in Fig.\ref{FigureResults}a.